sebischair/LLM-SP-CQA/README.md

 This GitHub repository hosts the code and data resources accompanying the paper titled "Evaluating Large Language Models in Semantic Parsing for Conversational Question Answering over Knowledge Graphs".

+---

+## Citation
+> Schneider, P., Klettner, M., Jokinen, K., Simperl, E., & Matthes, F. (2024).
+[Evaluating Large Language Models in Semantic Parsing for Conversational Question Answering over Knowledge Graphs](https://www.scitepress.org/Papers/2024/123943/123943.pdf).
+In Proceedings of the 16th International Conference on Agents and Artificial Intelligence (ICAART).
+SCITEPRESS-Science and Technology Publications.

+**If you use our models and dataset in your research, please cite the above paper.**

+---

 ## Structure of the Repository
-* **spice_dataset_preparation.ipynb**: Was have created a processed dataset called SPICE_dataset_pp.
+* `spice_dataset_preparation.ipynb`: Was have created a processed dataset called SPICE_dataset_pp.
 This is a processed version of the original SPICE dataset that resolves Wikidata references and adds them explicitly to speed up inference e.g. _{'Q1238570': 'political scientist'}_ instead of only _'Q1238570'_
     * You only need to use this if you want to reproduce the processed dataset or if you increase the size of the subset from the test set for the predictions
-* **spice_finetune_dataset.ipynb**: This was utilized to create the fine-tuning dataset.
+* `spice_finetune_dataset.ipynb`: This was utilized to create the fine-tuning dataset.
 It results in spice_finetune_dataset_chat_30000_v02.json which we use to create the LoRA-7B model based on LLaMA
     * This is only needed if you want to change the size of the existing fine-tuning dataset
-* **spice_finetuning.ipynb**: Contains the code to fine-tune the LLaMA model using spice_finetune_dataset_chat_30000_v02.json as data and the LoRA approach
+* `spice_finetuning.ipynb`: Contains the code to fine-tune the LLaMA model using spice_finetune_dataset_chat_30000_v02.json as data and the LoRA approach
-* **spice_predictions.ipynb**: This is the code to create SPARQL query predictions with models running on a local server (i.e. LLaMA, Vicuna, LoRA) and from the OpenAI API (i.e. GPT-3.5-Turbo).
+* `spice_predictions.ipynb`: This is the code to create SPARQL query predictions with models running on a local server (i.e. LLaMA, Vicuna, LoRA) and from the OpenAI API (i.e. GPT-3.5-Turbo).
 It selects the number of samples for each question sub-category according to the distribution of the full test set.
-* **spice_evaluation.ipynb**: It first merges all predictions of one model-prompt combination into a dedicated file.
+* `spice_evaluation.ipynb`: It first merges all predictions of one model-prompt combination into a dedicated file.
 Afterwards it is used to execute the official evaluation script for each question type.
-* **human_evaluation/human_evaluation_script.ipynb**: This was used to select random instances for labeling and to analyze the annotated data.
+* `human_evaluation/human_evaluation_script.ipynb`: This was used to select random instances for labeling and to analyze the annotated data.
-* **lora_adapter**: Adapter for LLaMA to create the LoRA model fine-tuned on SPICE
+* `lora_adapter/`: Adapter for LLaMA to create the LoRA model fine-tuned on SPICE
-* **Results**: Contains predictions and evaluations for all model prompt combinations
+* `Results/`: Contains predictions and evaluations for all model prompt combinations
-* **SPICE_dataset_pp**: A processed version of the SPICE dataset that contains resolved references to entities
+* `SPICE_dataset_pp/`: A processed version of the SPICE dataset that contains resolved references to entities

+---

 ## Setup
 1. Download the SPICE data set (available [here](https://github.com/EdinburghNLP/SPICE/tree/main))